How it all began for me and how it’s going:

-That’s what my journey has all been about until now.
+That’s what my journey has all been about.

-Through the things that I share here, I want to continue helping people get freedom.
-Freedom could have a different definition for everyone and I truly believe that building online businesses and making money online definitely gets people closer to freedom.
-It has for me, my friends and my students.
+Through the things that I share here, I want to help people get freedom.
+Freedom could have a different definition for everyone and I truly believe that building online businesses and making money online definitely gets people closer to it.
+It has for me, my friends and our students.

 And it can, for you.